How to find your (lost) Parked Car

 - Location Services needs to be on.
 Go to Settings > Privacy > Location Services.
 The slider needs to show green/on.

 - Make sure that Frequent Locations is on.
-Go to Settings > Privacy > Location Services > System Services > Frequent Locations > Frequent Locations.
+Go to Settings > Privacy > Location Services > System Services > Frequent Locations > Significant Locations.
 The slider needs to show green/on.

 - Turn on Show Parked Location.
 Go to Settings > Maps > Show Parked Location.
 The slider needs to show green/on.

-- Pair your Bluetooth or CarPlay.
+- Pair your iPhone to Bluetooth or CarPlay in your car.
 This will vary by auto manufacturer.
 Apple support provides some general help from the iPhone side.
 See the Additional Information section below for details.

 How does this work?